broccolijs/broccolijs.github.io/src/content/getting-started.md

 ## Installation

-First things first, you'll need a project directory, if you don't have one, create one now:
+You'll need a project directory, if you don't have one, create one now:

 ```shell
 $ mkdir broccoli-tutorial